evy0311/t440p-hackintosh/README.md

 ##### Setting up Apple services (Facetime, iMessage, etc.)
 I *highly* recommend following [This guide](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/) to get these features working.
 It worked for me on the first try and was super straight forward compared to other guides that I have seen before in the past.

+##### Getting audio working

+In order to get audio to work, there are a few simple steps we need to follow.
+This has been tested and working on High Sierra and Mojave.
+Special Thanks to this guide [Here](https://www.tonymacx86.com/threads/guide-lenovo-thinkpad-t440p.233282/) for help in getting this to work.
+By default, speaker audio should work, but audio via the headhpone jack does not.
+Follow the steps below to get it working.

+1. First, copy the .zip file called `alc_fix.zip` inside the foldr `Audio Stuff` to the desktop.
+2. Open terminal and type `cd desktop/alc_fix`, then hit enter.
+3. Then, type `./install.sh` and press enter.
+4. Then, mount your EFI partition using Clover Configurator.
+5. Open the EFI partition and navigate to `/EFI/CLOVER/ACPI/patched`.
+6. Delete the file inside that folder called `SSDT-T440P.aml`.
+7. Copy the new `SSDT-T440P.aml` file you downloaded into the folder.
+8. Copy the three .kext files from the `kexts` folder inside of `Audio Stuff` to `/EFI/CLOVER/kexts/Other`.
+9. Open up Clover Configurator again and open your `config.plist` file.
+10. Click `Devices`, then look for the section labeled `Audio`.
+11. Where it says `Inject`, type `28` into the box.
+12. Save the `config.plist` file.
+13. Restart and enjoy your audio from the headphone jack!

 ##### Customizing About This Mac